Mukund2502/UP_DOC/README.md

 ```bash
 ssh -i /path/to/<.pem file> ec2-user@<public-ip>
 ```
-## Steps for providing VPN Access to a New Team Member
+## 2. Steps for providing VPN Access to a New Team Member
-1. After logging into ec2 become root user by using
+a.
+After logging into ec2 become root user by using
 ```bash
 sudo su -
 ```
-2. Add the New team-member to the openVpn server and create a password for him using
+b.
+Add the New team-member to the openVpn server and create a password for him using
 ```bash
 useradd <name of the new Team member>
 ```
 ```bash
 passwd <name of new Team member> #(It will prompt us to enter the password)
 ```
-3. Navigate to easy-rsa directory by using
+c.
+Navigate to easy-rsa directory by using
 ```bash
 cd /etc/openvpn/easy-rsa
 ```
-4. Generate Client certificate and private key for the new team-member without requiring a password for the key using
+d.
+Generate Client certificate and private key for the new team-member without requiring a password for the key using
 ```bash
 ./easyrsa build-client-full <new team-member name> nopass
 ```
-5. Copy the contents of Client certificate(.cert) and private key(.private.key) by navigating to
+e.
+Copy the contents of Client certificate(.cert) and private key(.private.key) by navigating to
 ```bash
 cd pki/issued
 cd pki/private
 ```
-6. Create a .ovpn profile for new team-member by properly mentioning below content in the .ovpn file
+f.
+Create a .ovpn profile for new team-member by properly mentioning below content in the .ovpn file
 ```bash
 ```
-7. Place the .ovpn file under the below path
+g.
+Place the .ovpn file under the below path

    For windows
 ```bash